OSSCanada/azure_devops_demo/README.md

 ## Terraform

-We'll be using Terraform to provision our environment.
+We'll be using Terraform as our declarative way to provision our services into each environment.

 ### Services
 - Azure App Service Plan